Kym Wilson: Career

 Wilson made her television debut playing a minor role in the 1985 miniseries Professor Poopsnagle's Steam Zeppelin opposite Justine Clarke when she was 11 years old.
 Five years later, she appeared in John Duigan's 1991 film Flirting, the sequel to The Year My Voice Broke, alongside Nicole Kidman and Noah Taylor.
 Duigan recommend Wilson for her breakout role of Rosemary Fitzgerald in the 1991 ABC TV miniseries Brides of Christ.
 In 1992, she won the Logie Award for Most Popular New Talent for her role in the miniseries.

 Wilson appeared in the Sydney Theatre Company's 1991 production of The Crucible, before joining the main cast of medical drama A Country Practice as Darcy Hudson in 1991.
 She replaced Emily Symons as co-host of the music program Video Smash Hits from 25 January 1992 until 1994.
 After A Country Practice ended in 1993, she had a three month recurring role as teacher Sam Robinson in Heartbreak High.
 She also filmed a role in miniseries The Man from Snowy River and appeared in David Williamson's play Brilliant Lies.
+Wilson appears in the Cody: The Wrong Stuff telemovie as Skye, a love interest for the main character played by Gary Sweet.

 In 1995, Wilson co-founded the theatrical production company Pork Chop Productions with her then-boyfriend Jeremy Sims.
 The company staged a production of Rosencrantz and Guildenstern Are Dead at the Belvoir street theatre, which Wilson produced and Sims directed and starred as Guildenstern.
 Wilson guested in a March 1995 episode of G.P. as the girlfriend of Michael Winters (played by Brian Rooney).
 She also starred as Rachel in the Sydney Theatre Company's first production of Nick Enright's play Blackrock, before taking the role of "streetwise" Tiffany in 1996.
 Wilson appeared in the 1996 Australian film Inner Sanctuary, and had a starring role as Tess McLeod in the original McLeod's Daughters telefilm.
 Wilson did not reprise her role for the subsequent television series.
 She made a guest appearance in an episode of Water Rats in February 1997.